 One of my favorite bits from the game... this part is cleverly evil...

 Straight ahead, the next door lies in waiting.
 But in between you and that door?

 A bevy of elite guards!

 This illustrates the beauty of the game

 The bosses (as well as the regular baddies) stalk you once they've spotted you.
 They don't have a short-term memory.
-Many blocks can be used defensively, and it's not just pure gung-ho kill kill kill
+Many of the blocks can be used defensively, and it's not just pure gung-ho kill kill

 There is some strategy and crafty gameplay skills required, so it's not just a mindless shooter